 Anyone who has ever tried to highlight their hair using an at-home kit or build a deck after picking up some two-by-fours at the local hardware store knows that some processes—while not impossible to do on one’s own—often are better left to professionals.
 It helps to remind the transferee that they will be inexperienced hands.
 For professional pet relocation companies, their duty is to ensure that every pet arrives safely and without incident.

 The risk of extreme temperatures affecting the pet’s safety is one of the other common concerns among pet owners.
 Many airlines will even embargo pets during the winter and summer months.
 However, most reputable pet relocation companies work with airlines that have programs in place to keep pets in climate-controlled environments for the duration of the flight.
 The pet never is exposed to inclement weather, and this allows companies to relocate pets all over the world year-round.

 Crate-train pets before the flight

 Dogs escaping from or getting hurt while in their crates is an example of why pet relocation companies emphasize to clients that they crate-train their pet before the day of the flight.
 Some relocation companies even can arrange professional crate-training classes.

-It is important to contact the pet relocation company as soon as a potential transferee mentions he or she might be relocating a pet, as the more time he or she can spend getting accustomed to his or her new crate, the more relaxed he or she will be on the day of the flight.
+It is important to contact the pet relocation company as soon as a potential transferee mentions he or she might be relocating a pet.
+The more time he or she can spend getting accustomed to his or her new crate, the more relaxed they will be to travel.

 There are three different ways a pet can travel on an airplane: with the owner in the passenger cabin, as accompanied (or excess) luggage in the cargo hold, or as manifest cargo (typically without the owner).

 Most owners initially want to take their pets in the cabin.
 Unfortunately, because of airline restrictions on weight and size limits, as well as various government restrictions for international imports, pets rarely qualify to fly in the cabin.